michaelpatrickpurcell/grawlix/README.md

   - __Color__: red, yellow, purple.

 If a tile is placed in the location labeled with the question mark (or another location in the same row), then the tableau will have six rows and future tiles cannot be placed in the location labeled with the exclamation point.

+## Fun Facts
+Grawlix is a term coined by Mort Walker to describe a string of typographical symbols that writers, particularly cartoonists, use as a replacement for profanity.

+The mechanics of the game are based on the the [thirty-six officers problem](https://en.wikipedia.org/wiki/Mutually_orthogonal_Latin_squares#Thirty-six_officers_problem).